OUR JOURNEY WITH WOOL

 In a meadow at 10,000 feet above sea level, in the foothills of the Indian Himalayas, a herd of 1,000 robust Gaddi sheep roam about.
-They graze on organic pastures, tested biannually to ensure no pesticide use.
+They graze on organic pastures, tested biannually to monitor the absence of pesticides.
 A frigid, clear mountain stream runs downhill.
 Peaks over 20,000 feet high loom above.
 Herders and dogs keep an eye on any stray sheep.

-This herd is a part of Avocado Organic Wool® in the Himachal Pradesh region of northern India, where 180,000 of our sheep wander throughout the 40,000 hectares we manage.
-The sheep are herded twice a year, when we shear them.
+This herd lives in the Himachal Pradesh region of northern India, where 200,000 sheep wander throughout 40,000 hectares.
+The sheep are herded twice a year, when farmers shear them.
 The relationship is symbiotic.
 Domesticated sheep don’t lose their wool naturally, so they get haircuts that would otherwise become an overly burdensome coat, causing them to overheat and have their movement restricted.
 In a year, each sheep produces around two kilograms of wool, or about half a mattress worth.

-For the best organic mattresses in the world, we use the highest-functioning, sustainable natural fiber — pure organic wool.
+For exceptional comfort, we use the highest-functioning natural fiber — pure organic wool.
 Wool keeps sheep warm and dry through harsh mountain winters and cool during the warm summer months.
 It has to — a sheep’s survival is dependent on it.

 Wool’s unparalleled efficacy makes it the ideal material for mattresses.
-More importantly, it's naturally renewable — our farmers sustainably and ethically harvest the fleece.
-That’s why we use GOTS organic certified wool in our mattresses and toppers.
-(For those that don’t use animal byproducts, we also offer a vegan certified and PETA-approved mattress and topper, which don’t use wool.)
+More importantly, it's renewable — our farmers sustainably and ethically harvest the fleece.
+That’s why we use GOTS-certified organic wool in our mattresses and toppers.
+(For those that don’t use animal byproducts, we also offer a vegan certified and PETA-approved hybrid mattress and a topper, which don’t use wool.)

 Of course, the quality of wool we use is exceptional.
 With a 27-micron fiber diameter, it is classified as "very fine."

 “We give our farmers the tools to succeed — we make sure they are taken care of financially, their children are going to school, and they have access to medical care,” says Mathew.
 “And because their welfare is supported, we’ve made a big social impact, and the farmers are loyal and treat the sheep really well.
-Basically the whole ecosystem benefits when we do the right thing.”
-Plus, by owning the entire supply chain, which includes employing 100 farmers and 400 herders with fair, living wages across 50 villages, we are able to keep prices low and quality high for our customers.
+Basically, the whole ecosystem benefits when we do the right thing.”
+By working closely with these farmers, we are able to keep prices low and quality high for our customers.
 That’s the promise of our farm to mattress concept.